We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pain in the affected area

-These symptoms can also occur as a result of other more serious issues.
-For example, the following conditions can also cause penile pain and redness:
+These symptoms can also occur as a result of other, more serious issues.
+For example, the following can also cause penile pain and discoloration:

 - penile discharge that can be yellow, green, or watery